bhavesh-888/Nimap_Infotech/README.md

 Then run "Index.jsp"

-If the data exceds 10 rows then next button will be shown Previous Button will be shown from page 2 onwards
+If the data exceds 10 rows then next button will be shown.
+Previous Button will be shown from page 2 onwards

 Languages used :- Java, HTML, CSS, JS.